mattvagni/enfield-docs/docs/template-variables.md

-This page describes how you
+This page describes what data you have available in your theme's template to create your site.

-## Page Data
+## The Page
-This is an example bit of template of how you include your page's data in your template:
+This is an example bit of template of how you include the page in your template:
 ```jinja
 <h1>{{ page.title }}</h1>
 {% if page.headings %}